 Easy Crab Bisque Soup

-Different types of seafood bisque are served in many fine restaurants.
+Many fine restaurants serve different types of seafood bisque.
 Crab bisque is a rich and creamy soup that makes a fantastic appetizer in a small quantity.
 It also makes a delicious first course or is hearty enough to serve as an entrée with some crusty bread and a salad.
-And this crab bisque recipe is straightforward to make at home.
+This crab bisque recipe is straightforward to make at home.

 Many bisque styles of soups are made with the shells of the seafood that is served.
 And yes, this soup is made with the shells of the crab.
 So if you buy some crab legs, you may want to consider making a crab bisque with the leftover shells.